Chinese and Japanese Studies BA

 In this varied and challenging course, you’ll learn Chinese and Japanese from beginners’ level, or intermediate if you have prior knowledge of either language.
 You’ll learn about Chinese and Japanese history, culture and society and the ways in which both countries are embedded in the East Asian region.
 But the most exciting element of the degree is the chance to spend one year in Japan and another in China, improving your language skills and gaining first-hand experience of these cultures and societies to enrich your understanding of these fascinating countries.

-During the upper years of your course, you’ll take advanced modules in both languages, which use authentic materials and offer training in translation.
-Alongside these, you’ll develop your critical thinking and research skills as you choose optional modules exploring various aspects of Chinese, Japanese and East Asian Studies, ranging from literature and visual cultures through to political economy and international relations.
-You’ll undertake a final-year project on a topic of your choosing, designed to showcase your knowledge and skills.
+During the final of your course, you’ll take advanced modules in both languages, which use authentic materials and offer training in translation.
+You’ll also undertake a final-year project on a topic of your choosing, designed to showcase your knowledge and skills.

 Specialist facilities